Gaiden92/P13OC/doc/guide.rst

     :align: center
     :width: 400px

-**The user is on profile page and can see details about the select profile.**
+**The user is on profile page and can see details about the selected profile.**

 .. image:: img/user-profile.png
     :align: center